 Obviously Donald Trump did not go too far when he serially and constantly insulted, demeaned and degraded the first black President of the United States by leading the so-called birther movement, calling into question the citizenship and legitimacy of President Barack Obama.
 And he did not go too far in refusing to ever apologize and own up to spewing a torrent of lies about President Obama for years.

-Clearly did not go too far when he publicly announced that it was just fine to sexually assault women and then excused his self-described behavior as just “locker room talk” for which he has never apologized.
+Clearly he did not go too far when he publicly announced that it was just fine to sexually assault women and then excused his self-described behavior as just “locker room talk” for which he has never apologized.
 This, despite the multiple charges of sexual assault that have been directed at him by seeming busloads of women.

 And it appears that President Trump did not go too far when he hung up on the Prime Minister of Australia, insulted the leader of North Korea, the craziest head of state to be in possession of nuclear weapons, or when he pushed the President of Montenegro aside in a photo shoot, or when he tried to arm wrestle the President of France.
 And there is nothing that has been reported to believe that he thinks that there is any aspect of his behavior that he needs to change.